16 May Why Pollution Fines Should Be a Turning Point For Water Companies

 Imagine the value created had the penalties imposed been available for investment in proactive maintenance providing robust, effective, and reliable processes, systems, and technology.
 To help put this into perspective, bare in mind that the costs of relining bunds, or refurbishing tanks, filter beds and storage tanks usually lie in the region of tens of thousands of pounds – significantly less than the direct costs incurred through fines, loss of service and indirectly the damage caused to investor confidence.

-While I can’t speak for other technologies, it’s worth considering that Adalline®, our range of polyurea protective coatings, is guaranteed to extend the life of assets by at least ten years.
-The length of this guarantee alone shows that the financial case for asset resilience solutions such as Adalline® coatings cannot be contested.
+While I can’t speak for other technologies, it’s worth considering that our Polyurea protective coatings are guaranteed to extend the life of assets by at least ten years.
+The length of this guarantee alone shows that the financial case for asset resilience solutions cannot be contested.

 This is especially clear in today’s climate where assets are continually subjected to the unprecedented risks from climate change, growing demand due to exponential population growth, and tougher regulatory markets that are forcing water companies to improve efficiency.